Johann-S/bs-custom-file-input/README.md

 - Display file name
 - Display file names for `multiple` input
 - Reset your custom file input to its initial state
+- Handle form reset
+- Allow custom selectors for input, and form
 - Small, only **2kb** and less if you gzip it

 ## Table of contents